LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 First make sure the ATT&CK Navigator submodule is cloned as well `git submodule update --init`.

-*Optionally* for the ATT&CK Navigator to work offline from the root project directory install `pip install -r navigator-config/requirements.txt` and run `python navigator-config/update.py` to download all the files required to run it fully offline (this may take a while).
+For the ATT&CK Navigator to work offline from the root project directory install `pip install -r navigator-config/requirements.txt` and run `python navigator-config/update.py` to download all the files required to run it fully offline (this may take a while).